Epics in Agile — everything you need to know to get started.

 User stories for epic #1:

-To keep projects on time, manage resources effectively, and identify bottlenecks before they happen, you need to carefully measure how projects are progressing.
-Reports like burndown charts, velocity charts, and cumulative flow diagrams allow you to measure the progress of your epics.
+It is essential to measure project progress carefully to keep projects on time, manage resources effectively, and identify bottlenecks before they occur.
+Reports such as burndown charts, velocity charts, and cumulative flow diagrams allow you to measure the progress of your epics.
 These reports are easy to create and customize with the right Agile project management tool:

 Source: Adobe, “Burndown Chart.”